polyurichard/lectures/OOD/oo.md

 In frameworks like Java Spring, the creation and management of dependencies are delegated to an Inversion of Control (IoC) container.
   - Responsible for instantiating, configuring, and assembling the objects in your application.
   - Simplifies the management of dependencies and promotes a coding style that leads to more modular, understandable, and testable code.
-- By handling the lifecycle and configuration of application objects, it allows developers to focus on the core functionality of their application rather than the details of object creation and management.

 In Spring boot, you can define your configuration in `application.yaml` (or `application.yml`) files.
 For example, if you have different configurations for MySQL and MongoDB, you might define two files: `application-mysql.yml` and `application-mongodb.yml`.